ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 7. PARTICIPATE IN CONTINUOUS EDUCATION AND TECHNOLOGY CONFERENCES

-Technology conferences are ubiquitous nowadays, and there s a gathering
+Technology conferences are ubiquitous nowadays, and There'sa gathering

 of like-minded individuals for nearly every subspeciality of software engi - neering.
 Your team, if they haven t already, will likely ask at some point for